musicman3/eMarket/README.md

   - PSR-20 (Clock)
 ---

-For eMarket, we created two key libraries: Cruder (DB Query Builder) and R2-D2 (Autorouter).
+For eMarket, we created two libraries: Cruder (DB Query Builder) and R2-D2 (Autorouter).
 These libraries are separated into separate projects and are accessible through Composer.

 Cruder: [https://github.com/musicman3/Cruder](https://github.com/musicman3/Cruder)